Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Introduction

 Moreover, our variant relying on the open-loop step size $\gamma_t = 2/(t+2)$ allows us to establish a $\mathcal{O}(1/t)$ convergence rate for the Frank-Wolfe gap, is agnostic, i.e., does not need to estimate local smoothness parameters, and is parameter-free, leading to convergence rates and oracle complexities that are independent of any tuning parameters.

-\paragraph{Faster rates in common special cases.} We also obtain improved convergence rates when the optimum is contained in the interior of $\cx \cap \dom f$, or when the set $\cx$ is uniformly or strongly convex, using the backtracking line search of \citet{pedregosa2018step}.
-We also show that the Away-Step Frank-Wolfe algorithm \citep{wolfe70,lacoste15} can use the aforementioned line search to achieve linear rates over polytopes.
-For clarity we want to stress that any linear rate over polytopes has to depend also on the ambient dimension of the polytope; this applies to our linear rates and those in Table~\ref{table:comparison} established elsewhere (see \cite{CDP2019}).
-In contrast the $\mathcal O(1/\varepsilon)$ rates are dimension-independent.
+\paragraph{Faster rates in common special cases} We also obtain improved convergence rates when the optimum is contained in the interior of $\cx \cap \dom f$, or when the set $\cx$ is uniformly or strongly convex, using the backtracking line search of \cite{pedregosa2018step}.
+We also show that the Away-step Frank-Wolfe \cite{wolfe70,lacoste15} and the Blended Pairwise Conditional Gradient \cite{tsuji2022pairwise} can use the aforementioned line search to achieve linear rates over polytopes.
+For clarity we want to stress that any linear rate over polytopes has to depend also on the ambient dimension of the polytope; this applies to our linear rates and those in Table~\ref{table:comparison} established elsewhere (see \citet{CDP2019}).
+In contrast, the $\mathcal O(1/\varepsilon)$ rates are dimension-independent.

-\paragraph{Numerical experiments.} We provide numerical experiments that showcase the performance of the algorithms on generalized self-concordant objectives to complement the theoretical results.
+\paragraph{Numerical experiments} We provide numerical experiments that showcase the performance of the algorithms on generalized self-concordant objectives to complement the theoretical results.
 In particular, they highlight that the simple step size strategy we propose is competitive with and sometimes outperforms other variants on many instances.

-After publication of our initial draft, in a revision of their original work, \cite{dvurechensky2020generalized} added an analysis of the Away-Step Frank-Wolfe algorithm which is complementary to ours (considering a slightly different setup and regimes) and was conducted independently; we have updated the tables to include these additional results.
+After publication of our initial draft, in a revision of their original work, \cite{dvurechensky2020generalized} added an analysis of the Away-step Frank-Wolfe algorithm which is complementary to ours (considering a slightly different setup and regimes) and was conducted independently; we have updated the tables to include these additional results.